Professor at Department of Ecology and Genetics, Limnology

 Professor at Department of Ecology and Genetics, Erken Laboratory

-I am a microbial community ecologist and the overall aim with my research is to gain a better understanding of the mechanisms that regulate diversity and ecosystem functioning, in particular in response to environmental change and disturbances.
-Such knowledge is essential, but still sparse, for bacteria despite their major role as biological drivers in biogeochemical cycles, and hence investigating this has been in the focus of my past and present research activities.
+The overall aim with my research is to gain a better understanding of the mechanisms that regulate diversity and functioning of microbial communities in freshwater systems, in particular in response to environmental change and disturbances.

-My research addresses the following fundamental ecological questions:
+My group addresses the following fundamental ecological questions:

 (1) What determines the relationship between diversity and ecosystem functioning?